-The original, signed, learning agreement will be kept in the APE Director's office.
+The learning agreement and proposal will be submitted to the APE Director in order to enroll in the APE course, and will subsequently be uploaded in Sakai when the semester starts.
 The learning agreement acts as a contract, protecting the student and building on concepts set forth in the original position description.
 A student may not start the Applied Practice Experience until the completed and signed learning agreement is submitted and approved by the APE Director.